japikas/ctrlx-chirpstack/README.md

 # Credits

-This project is a wrapping number of open source projects for ctrlX AUTOMATION.
+This project is a wrapping number of open source projects for ctrlX AUTOMATION, maintained by Jaakko Ala-Paavola.

+This project is published under [MIT License](https://github.com/japikas/ctrlx-chirpstack/blob/main/LICENSE).

 # ctrlX AUTOMATION